What can create a feeling of connection in virtual meetings?

 an online meeting for team

-Do you find it frustrating to be in a meeting where you think time is being wasted?
-The agenda is full of information yet there isn’t any time allocated for discussion.
-It can be frustrating if meeting time is taken up with broadcasting information and with little opportunity to offer comment or input.
-What does that say it about the meeting’s purpose?
+Do you find it frustrating to be in a meeting where you time is wasted?
+The agenda is full of information yet there isn’t enough time for discussion, the time is taken up with broadcasting information without much opportunity to offer input.

-Why do some people seem “switched off” in meetings, and look like they aren’t paying attention?
-It could be because they feel what they say won’t be listened to, or that their contribution wont be welcomed.
-Not having an opportunity to express our thinking can lead to frustration and disengagement.
-Have you been at a meeting where you felt there was something important to be flagged, something that needed attention, but you either had no opportunity to raise it or when you did say it, you didnt’ feel heard.
+One reason this happens is that they feel they won’t be listened to, or that what they think or want to say doesn’t matter.
+Not having an opportunity to express your thinking can lead to disengagement.
+Have you been at a meeting where you felt there was something important to say, something that needed to be flagged, but you were either not given a chance to speak it or even when you did say it, your input was dismissed.
+You didn’t feel heard, your thinking didn’t seem to matter.

-Why isn’t everyone contributing at the meeting?
 Why do some people stay silent?

 How can you create a “place” online, where people feel more connected when they meet?